slidenerd/ec2-mean-test/EC2.md

  2. Enter email
  3. Enter password
  4. Enter card details (No don't worry, they won't charge you, you are covered by the 1 year FREE tier plan that applies to the services we use in this tutorial)
- 5. Questions about the Free Tier are answered by Amazon [HERE](https://aws.amazon.com/free/free-tier-faqs/) Report Broken Link.
  6. Also, check [THESE](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html) VPC limits.
 Report Broken Link.
  7. I have not included any screenshots till the end of this process and there is nothing really new here.
 Let's move on.